Librarika/manual/docs/bulk-actions.md

 ## Update Members

-You can use bulk action method to update the members information in your catalog such as booking quota, group, status, type etc.
+You can use bulk action method to update the members information in your library such as booking quota, group, status, type etc.

 To do so, please follow the below steps: